The BKM-68x is an RGB / Component video input card for the A-Series BVM's. It is the only option

 the service manual for the 68x:

-This video is an overview of some of the common problems of the 68x, as well as possible fixes and
+The first video is an overview of some of the common problems of the 68x, as well as possible fixes and

 Many A-Series BVM owners are searching for alternative ways to get a 240p RGB signal into the